Solution

 Start here

-Make Copilot readiness a decision, not a discovery after go-live.
+Make Copilot readiness clear before go-live.